-A relationship based on trust, leadership and tranquility facilitates rewarding horse-human interaction.
-The approach taken by Sirona Therapeutic Horsemanship can be described as ‘natural horsemanship’ as both horse and person are simultaneously learner and teacher.
-The benefits of horse-human interaction are particularly felt by people for whom self-esteem, trust and confidence has posed challenges
+A relationship based on trust and partnership facilitates rewarding horse-human interaction.
+The approach taken by Sirona Therapeutic Horsemanship can be described as ‘positive horsemanship’ as both horse and person are simultaneously learner and teacher.
+The benefits of horse-human interaction are particularly felt by people for whom self-esteem, trust and confidence has posed challenges.

 • Examine behavioral issues in a non-confrontational way

 • Increase verbal and non-verbal communication skills as well as assertiveness

 • Build a sense of responsibility and empowerment

 • Develop transferable skills and provide an educational resource